gvwilson/sensibleadventures/iffy/iffy.md

 The *Taroona*'s crew ignored the mutters of "Too right" and "Just let 'em look" from the crowd.
 One sailor hefted a gaff hook.
-Another wrapped a length of chain around her hand.
+Another wrapped a length of chain around her hand as the twin or clone beside her revved the motors in her artificial arm.
 "Well this ain't Bharati,"
 the *Taroona*'s captain said to the sergeant.
 "Contract says we're on for mindin' everythin' we hauled down from Taz